radius-project/docs/docs/content/guides/recipes/howto-author-recipes/index.md

 #### Resource definition

 Simply define an object that matches the schema of the resource calling the Recipe.
-For example, for an `Application.Datastores/redisCaches` resource, a Recipe would output:

 You also need to make sure to **link** your infrastructure resources, so Radius can delete them later on when the resource is deleted.